| Technical

 -- A wireframe is a skeletal rendering

-of every click-through possibility in a Web site or an
+of every click-through possibility in a website or an

 online course.
 The wireframe's purpose is to maintain the